jasons375/apcspFinalProject/README.md

-really cool APCSP projet that isn't janky at all
+really cool APCSP project that isn't janky at all